-D'Myna Leagues (2000-2003) was a little-known Canadian television show about a team of baseball-playing birds, the Mynaville Mynas.
-Their main opposition comes from the commissioner, a cat named Radcliff.
-His goal is to ruin the Mynas' games and sabotage their careers, driving down public interest in baseball and making the stadium unprofitable - thus convincing the owner to let him buy it, so he could demolish it and make his own amusement park on the property.
-The show ran for 2 seasons, with 27 episodes.
+Their main opposition came from the commissioner, a cat named Radcliff, as well as his toadies Paully and Schlitzy.
+He sought to ruin the Mynas' games and sabotage their careers, driving down public interest in baseball and making their stadium unprofitable - thus convincing Divinity Plunkett the owner of both the Mynas and the stadium to let him buy it, so he could demolish it and make his own amusement park on the property.

 - Baseball Episode: Surprisingly, not as many as you'd think.
 Baseball is a very integral part of the series, but many episodes are focused on the characters' lives off the field.